hoopdad/hoopdad.github.io/docs/ai/_posts/2026-06-29-token-efficiency-how-loop-engineering-works-part3.md

 defining requirements.

 I identified [user flows and system requirements](https://github.com/hoopdad/thought-connections/blob/main/docs/requirements/system-def.md){:target="_blank"} to be able to deploy it in my controlled
 Azure cloud environment.
-If you look in [tier-specific requirements](https://github.com/hoopdad/thought-connections/blob/main/docs/requirements/https://github.com/hoopdad/thought-connections/tree/main/docs/requirements){:target="_blank"} you will see more requirements that were intentionally parcelled out in smaller chunks for context management reasons.
+If you look in [tier-specific requirements](https://github.com/hoopdad/thought-connections/tree/main/docs/requirements){:target="_blank"} you will see more requirements that were intentionally parceled out in smaller chunks for context management reasons.

 I created a script for a non-interactive run of GitHub Copilot CLI, [`go.sh`](https://github.com/hoopdad/thought-connections/blob/main/go.sh){:target="_blank"}